The Goldsmith Prize for Investigative Reporting

 Submission Info

-Submissions for the 2025 Goldsmith Prize for Investigative Reporting are now open!
-The deadline for submissions is Thursday, January 9, 2025, 11:59 pm ET.
+Submissions for the 2025 Goldsmith Prize for Investigative Reporting are now closed.
+Check back in late 2025 to submit nominations for the 2026 awards.

 Questions